String Theory from Maximal Supersymmetry: 6-point EFT Amplitudes with N=4 SUSY

 where $g'$ is the coupling of the massive supermultiplet to the massless SYM external states.

 In the low-energy expansion, taking the mass $m$ as the UV scale, the Wilson coefficients obtained from \reef{Coulomb4pt} are at the lowest orders

 Since $a_{2,1} \ne a_{2,0}/4$, the Wilson coefficients \reef{akqCoulomb} are {\em not} compatible with the nonlinear constraint \eqref{eq:nonlinear_constraints_akq}.
-So just like in the previous section, we conclude that we cannot {\em ad hoc} add a massive $\mathcal{N}=4$ supermultiplet to $\mathcal{N}=4$ SYM while maintaining tree-level factorization in the EFT.
+This should in a sense not be surprising because the nonlinear terms in the 6-point amplitude arise from the 3-particle channel, which contains two 4-point EFT interactions that effectively count as a 2-loop contribution.
+Working consistently at one loop, one can then remove these 3-particle-channel diagrams, but the effect is then that $a_{2,0}$ and $a_{2,1}$ are set to zero by our SUSY Ward identity.
+Clearly that is in contradiction with \reef{akqCoulomb}.
+We thus conclude that the corresponding 1-loop 6-scalar amplitudes must include Levi–Civita's in the local terms.

-However, a massive $\mathcal{N}=4$ supermultiplet coupled quadratically to the massless SYM states can certainly be included consistently to $\mathcal{N}=4$ SYM, because that is exactly what happens on the Coulomb branch of $\mathcal{N}=4$ SYM.
+A realization of the quadratically-coupled massive $\mathcal{N}=4$ supermultiplet to the massless SYM states is the Coulomb branch of $\mathcal{N}=4$ SYM.
 In that scenario, the massive states arise as the $W$-strings extended between two stacks of D3-branes.
-To clarify this apparent contradiction, let us consider the Coulomb branch in more detail.

 Consider the Coulomb branch with the SYM gauge group $SU(N)$ being spontaneously broken to $SU(N_1) \times SU(N_2)$, with $N_1 + N_2 = N$.
 The tree-level amplitudes with mixed massless and massive external states were studied in \cite{Craig:2011ws,Kiermaier:2011cr,Herderschee:2019dmc}.
 Here, we are interested in the scattering of only massless external states transforming in the adjoint of $SU(N_1)$.
 At leading order in the low-energy expansion, these are just pure $\mathcal{N}=4$ SYM amplitudes.
 However, they receive loop corrections from massive $W$-supermultiplets.
-At one-loop order, the only contribution is from a box diagram and the resulting amplitude is exactly \reef{akqCoulomb} with $g'=g$.
-Now, we know from the discussion above that the Wilson coefficients of this amplitude are not compatible with the nonlinear constraints \reef{Coulomb4pt}. $\mathcal{N}=4$ SUSY is certainly not broken, so what gives?
+At one-loop order, the only contribution is from a box diagram and the resulting amplitude is exactly \reef{akqCoulomb} with $g'=g$; this does not obey the nonlinear constraints \eqref{eq:nonlinear_constraints_akq}.

-The Coulomb branch breaks the $SU(4)$ R-symmetry, so it is not clear whether our argument is applicable.
-In addition, the assumption of tree-level factorization in the EFT is also broken.
-The reason this is broken on the Coulomb branch is that we cannot separate the 1-loop contribution of the W-states from the 1-loop contributions of the massless states: both scale with $g^4$ for the 4-point amplitude.
-For the 5- and 6-point amplitudes, the contributions of the massless loops break the assumption of having only tree-level factorization in the EFT.